Information for Applicants

 When to Apply

-For self-funded applicants you should apply at least six weeks before the start of the term in which you plan to commence your studies, to allow us to process your application.
-Most students apply long before this.
-We encourage students to start in October, though we do also accept students starting in January and April.
+For self-funded home applicants you should apply at least six weeks before the start of the term in which you plan to commence your studies, to allow us to process your application.
+If you are an international student, it is important to apply as early as possible but no less than 3 months prior to the start of the term in order to ensure visa requirements are met.
+While most of our students start in October, we do accept January starts as well.